-In this discussion of eBay SEO vs. Google SEO, we will take an opportunity to analyze several key components of classic search engine optimization and contrast its application to the practice of SEO on eBay.
+In this discussion of eBay SEO vs. Google SEO, we will take an opportunity to analyze several key components of classic search engine optimization and contrast it to the practice of SEO on eBay.

-We will start with those aspects eBay sellers largely cannot influence.
+We will begin our examination of this important subject with those aspects sellers largely cannot influence.

 SEO fundamentals controlled by eBay

 A website’s Google search rankings are directly affected by the inbound links that point to it.
 According to a study by Search Engine Land, eBay’s backlinks outnumber Amazon’s by 77.8% at a staggering 4.8 billion.